-In fulfillment of its mission, TCNJ is committed to providing a campus environment that promotes the safety and well being of its students, faculty, and staff.
+In fulfillment of its mission, TCNI is committed to providing a campus environment that promotes the safety and well being of its students, faculty, and staff.
 While recognizing that the responsible and lawful use of alcohol and other drugs is socially acceptable in our society, the College regards the abuse of these substances and the use of illicit drugs as antithetical to its mission.
-Therefore, TCNJ permits the use of alcohol and other drugs only in a manner that is responsible and adheres to restrictions imposed by law and the College's standards of conduct and prohibits the possession, use, and/or distribution of illegal drugs on the College's property or as part of any of its activities.
-For a detailed summary of applicable laws and college regulations, see TCNJ's Alcohol and Other Drug Policy available at: www.tcnj.edu/~sa/handbook/ policies/alcohol.html.
+Therefore, TCNJ permits the use of alcohol and other drugs only in a manner that is responsible and adheres to restrictions imposed by law and the College's standards of conduct.
+TCNJ prohibits the possession, use, and/or distribution of illegal drugs on the College's property or as part of any of its activities.
+For a detailed summary of laws and college regulations, please visit www.tcnj.edu/~sa/handbook/ policies/alcohol.html.